luccas00/luccas00/README.md

 # Hi there, I'm Luccas :wave:

-## I'm a Power Platform and Dynamics 365 Developer and a Student!!
+## I'm a Power Platform & Dynamics 365 Developer and a Student!!

 🔭 I'm focused on improving my skills.
 🌱 I'm currently learning about Microsoft Power Platform, Dynamics 365, JavaScript, HTML and CSS.